Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Introduction

 \section{Introduction}

 Surgical robotics has developed rapidly in the past decade and transformed minimally invasive surgery in practice~\cite{taylor2022surgical}.
 Recently, surgical task automation~\cite{d2021accelerating} has received increasing attention from researchers as it is promising to reduce burden of surgeons and improve operational efficiency~\cite{yang2018grand}.
 However, it still remains a distant dream with challenges from complex surgical scenes and skillful surgical actions.
 Conventional solutions typically rely on heuristic planning methods while struggle to yield scalable control policies.
-To date, successful stories on surgical task automation is still in its infancy~\cite{maier2022surgical}.
+To date, successful stories on surgical task automation are still in its infancy~\cite{maier2022surgical}.

-Embodied intelligence~\cite{duan2022survey} hypothesizes to directly learn various skills based on interactions between robots and the environment, which has demonstrated remarkable capability on robot task automation~\cite{ibarz2021train}.
+Embodied intelligence~\cite{duan2022survey} hypothesizes to directly learn various skills based on interactions between robots and the environment, which has demonstrated remarkable capability on robot task automation~\cite{savva2019habitat}.
 In this context, simulators~\cite{ramrakhya2022habitat,li2021igibson,Xiang_2020_SAPIEN} serve as the essential infrastructure to provide a digital twin~\cite{bonne2022digital,shu2022twin} of the physical world, in order to facilitate collection of interactive data, training and testing of the agent.
-Reinforcement learning (RL) is typically used together with embodied AI, which can model the task execution as Markov decision process and optimize the policy learning through robot-environment interactions in the simulator.
-Despite visible efforts that have been made on embodied intelligence in general~\cite{ramrakhya2022habitat,ai2thor,li2021igibson}, surgical embodied intelligence, which should be supported by well-developed and domain-specific simulation environments, has been largely unexplored so far.
+Reinforcement learning (RL)~\cite{ibarz2021train} is typically used together with embodied AI, which can model the task execution as Markov Decision Process and optimize the policy learning through robot-environment interactions in the simulator.
+Despite visible efforts that have been made on embodied intelligence in general~\cite{ramrakhya2022habitat,ai2thor,li2021igibson}, surgical embodied intelligence, which should be supported by tailored and domain-specific simulation environments still remains to be further explored.